 The World On the Threshold of an “All Things Mobile” Era

 It seems that a new era, the “all things mobile” period, is approaching—at least that’s what the CTIA Association chose as its slogan for its International CTIA Wireless Conference, held on May 8–10 in New Orleans, LA.
-Hoping to get a few insights into the upcoming trends and to harvest some promising leads, Alexey Rybakov (VP, Business Development) and Andrey Pronin (SVP, Strategy, Technology, and Marketing) visited the event.
+Hoping to gain insights into the upcoming trends and harvest some promising leads, Alexey Rybakov (VP, Business Development) and Andrey Pronin (SVP, Strategy, Technology, and Marketing) visited the event.

-Wireless products and services are a powerful agent of social change that allow billions of people around the world anytime, anywhere access, according to the report released by BSR and CTIA, named “Socioeconomic Impacts of Wireless Technology.”
+Wireless products and services are a powerful agent of social change that allows billions of people worldwide anytime, anywhere access, according to the report released by BSR and CTIA, named “Socioeconomic Impacts of Wireless Technology.”
 It is mentioned that due to wireless technology, billions of “underbanked” or “unbanked” people worldwide have access to market information and banking services, so they receive a fair price for their goods and services and protect their money.
 Our colleagues also noted the high share of interest, announcements, and applications presented at the CTIA Wireless 2012 event and devoted to the mobile banking market.

 For example, Sprint CEO Dan Hasse made the following key points in his presentation: